- What does Springboard do?

-- Similarly, Udemy, Coursera, and edX are popular online education tools for people interested in learning or advancing their current tech skills.
+- Coursera, edX, and Pluralsight are similar popular online education tools for people interested in learning or advancing their current tech skills.

-- You can also check out General Assembly or Flatiron School which offers a variety of courses on similar topics.
+- You can also check out General Assembly, Flatiron School, and BrainStation, which offers a variety of courses on similar topics.

 - The Tech Academy is an online and onsite bootcamp that helps people learn the technical skills necessary to land a job as a (junior) software developer or data scientist.

 - Codesmith and Actualize are software engineering bootcamps with online and on-campus options.
 Codesmith focuses on preparing people for mid-to-senior level software engineering roles.